lalebarde/streamq-proxy/README.md

 ## Warnings

-1. As of December 2013, this is an experimental project that does not implement the [requirements](SRD.md) below, but only provides a minimal feasability test, which still does not work, for discussions, advices, contributions (cf State below).
+1. As of December 2013, this is an experimental project that does not implement yet the [requirements](SRD.md) below, but only provides a minimal feasability test, which demonstrates the feasability of CURVE proxying (cf § *State* below).

 2. For conveniance, I have copied a few include files from libzmq.
 The rational is to be able to work with this test as a standalone project, or integrated in libzmq/tests.
 These files are: include/zmq.h, include/zmq_utils.h, src/platform.hpp, and tests/testutil.hpp